-You can customize MyWharton to meet your specific needs including following topics that interest you, setting your notification frequency, and personalizing MyLinks.
+You can customize MyWharton to meet your specific needs: for example, you can follow topics that interest you, set your notification frequency, or personalize MyLinks.

 Before You BeginAll UGR, MBA, and WEMBA students and some program staff should have access to MyWharton.
 If you cannot log in, contact:

 With MyWharton, you can customize the type and frequency of notifications you receive relating to activity in the platform.
 There are three places where you can customize notifications: in My Settings, on Group Pages, and on your mobile device.

 You can customize notifications in your personal settings (My Settings), on individual Group Pages and on your mobile device for the MyWharton app.
 We recommend turning on as many notifications as possible to start with so you don't miss anything and then remove some if you feel you are getting too many.

 If you'd like to enable email notifications in the community, make this selection in My Settings.
 Once email notifications are enabled, you can select the type of activity that generates a notification.